yugp2005/signalbroker-server/README.md

 - [x] Publish repository for creating custom LIN hardware.
 - [ ] Add sample dbc files.
 - [ ] Re-enable test suite.
-- [ ] Make code (branch) runnable on mac where SocketCan is missing
+- [ ] ~~Make code (branch) runnable on mac where SocketCan is missing~~ fixed with other mac bullets
+- [x] Add example on how to feed server with (can) traffic over udp.
+Enables traffic simulation on osx/mac.
+- [ ] Add bash/py script which playbacks recorded can traffic using udp
 - [x] Add inspirational video
 - [ ] Parse signal meta data and fill in appropriate fields in the
 - [ ] Elixir module that dumps data to [InfluxDB](https://www.influxdata.com/) alternatively to [Riak TS](https://riak.com/products/riak-ts/), which can be visualized by [Grafana](https://grafana.com/).